REGION EXCELLENCE IN ADVISING AWARDS

 Excellence in Advising – Advising Administrator

-Recognizes individuals who may provide direct academic advising services to students but whose primary responsibility is as an administrator or director of an academic advising program for a minimum of 3 years in that role..
+Recognizes individuals who may provide direct academic advising services to students but whose primary responsibility is as an administrator or director of an academic advising program for three (3) years or more in that role.
+Nominees for this award are not required to be a current member of NACADA.

 Several regions offer additional Excellence in Advising awards as well as scholarships and grants. – Please see below for more information.